nuclio/nuclio/docs/tasks/deploying-functions.md

 # Deploying Functions

-This guide goes through deploying functions and how to specify function configuration.
+This tutorial guides you through the process of deploying functions and specifying the function configuration.

 #### In this document
 - [Writing a simple function](#writing-a-simple-function)